isovalent/ebpf-docs/docs/linux/helper-function/bpf_probe_read_user_str.md

 Copy a `NULL` terminated string from an unsafe user address `unsafe_ptr` to `dst`.
 The `size` should include the terminating `NULL` byte.
 In case the string length is smaller than `size`, the target is not padded with further `NULL` bytes.
 If the string length is larger than `size`, just `size-1` bytes are copied and the last byte is set to `NULL`.

-On success, returns the number of bytes that were written, including the terminal NUL.
+On success, returns the number of bytes that were written, including the terminal `NULL`.
 This makes this helper useful in tracing programs for reading strings, and more importantly to get its length at runtime.
 See the following snippet:

 ```c
 SEC("kprobe/sys_open")